 Good educational administrators will have all the following attributes:

 The degrees and certifications required for a career as a principal also vary.
-In most public schools, however, educational administrators need to have a masters degree in either educational leadership or educational administration.
+In most public schools, however, principals need to have a masters degree in either educational leadership or educational administration.
 These programs include such courses as finance, leadership, curriculum planning, law, and human resources.
-Some principals also have a doctoral or specialized degree and will have completed an internship.
+Some principals also have a doctoral or a specialized degree and will have completed an internship.

-The field of educational administrators is a rapidly growing field and there are many traditional as well as online schools offering programs.
+The field of school principal is a rapidly growing field and there are many traditional as well as online schools offering programs.
 There is a lot of room for advancement in the educational field as well.
 Many principals receive promotions by being transferred to a place that offers more responsibility.
 Other types of promotions include being promoted to a superintendent or an institutions president.

 Principals can work in colleges, universities, high schools, middle schools, elementary schools, pre-schools and in daycare facilities.
-They can also oversee programs for such institutions as museums, job-training organizations and businesses.
 They usually have their own office as well as their own secretary, but can also be found working in classrooms, auditoriums and outdoors during special events.